What is a Small Estate Affidavit?

 - At least 30 days have passed since the date of death;

-- No person has filed an application to be appointed as personal representative of the estate;
+- No person has applied for appointment or is currently serving as a personal representative of the estate;

 - The value of the probate estate is $75,000 or less, not counting the value of the homestead and other exempt property; and

 - The total assets (not counting homestead and exempt property) exceed the total known debts of the estate (exclusive of debts secured by homestead and exempt property).

 The affidavit must list all know estate assets and liabilities.
 It must also include the name and address of each heir, and the relevant family history that shows how who the heirs are and what percentage of the estate they inherit under the Texas intestacy statutes.